pingcap/docs/tikv-configuration-file.md

 Configuration items related to Raft Engine.

 > **Note:**
 >
+> - When you enable Raft Engine first time, you need to wait tens of seconds, because TiKV switches to the data format of Raft Engine from the one of RocksDB.
-> The data formats of Raft Engine in TiDB v5.4.0 is not compatible with previous versions.
+> - The data format of Raft Engine in TiDB v5.4.0 is not compatible with previous versions.
 Therefore, when downgrading a TiDB cluster from v5.4.0 to earlier versions, you need to disable Raft Engine (by setting the value of `enable` to `false`) **before** downgrading and restart TiKV to make the configuration take effect.
 Otherwise, you cannot start the downgraded cluster.

 ### `enable`